diffusiondata/apns-example/node_client/README.md

 # Synopsis

-An illustrative NodeJS script that creates or updates a Diffusion topic with a value
+An illustrative NodeJS script that creates or updates a Diffusion SingleValue topic with a value.

 # Installation